sari-rahul/Studen-Study-Portal/README.md

 ## Features
 ### Navbar
 The navbar is a component that is present on all pages.
 It was created using Bootstrap and is fully responsive.
 The 'STUDENT STUDY PORTAL' logo which serves as a link to the homepage is located on the left side on the navbar.
 On the right are the nav links which allow the user to easily navigate through the website from any point.
-If the user is not authenticated the links displayed are Home, Register/Signup and Login on the Home and on discussion page Dashboard is also included.
+If the user is not authenticated the links displayed are Home, Register/Signup and Login on the Home and on discussion page Dashboard is also included.These button change their background colors on hovering giving user a better experience.

 ![nav logged out]()